symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **prototype**: ``array``

-The controller to use when the matching route returns an object for ``getRouteContent()``.
+The controller to use when the matching route implements ``RouteObjectInterface`` and returns an object for ``getRouteContent()``.
 This object is checked for being ``instanceof`` the class names in this map.
 Instanceof is used instead of direct comparison to work with proxy classes and other extending classes.
+The order in which the classes are specified, matters.
+The first match is taken.

+If matched, the controller will be set as ``_controller``, making Symfony2 choose this controller to handle the request.

 .. configuration-block::